thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Alert entry #S56
 ## Spring Index manufacturability concern
+Spring_Index is the ratio: Mean_Dia / Wire_Dia.

+The presence of this alert indicates that the current design is outside the range of constraints Spring_Index MIN to Spring_Index MAX.

 Spring index less than 4 is considered "difficult to manufacture".
 Spring index greater than 25 is considered "difficult to control".

+Ideally, spring index should be in the range of 4 to 12 in order to achieve spring industry standard tolerances.
+Reduced coiling machine speeds, specialized fixturing and other tooling may be required outside this range.
 Check with the spring manufacturer regarding capabilities and costs.

+&nbsp;

 ___